Local moving companies in Colorado

 - State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
 Be sure to confirm your moving company is fully licensed before you book.

-- State regulator: You can check your California moving license directly on the state regulator’s official website, here.
+- State regulator: Verify your California moving license on the state regulator’s website, here.

-- Change of address: Make sure to submit your USPS change of address form at least a week before your move.
-You can choose your moving date so your mail will be forwarded to California without any delays.
+- Change of address: Make sure to submit your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, so your mail will be forwarded to California right on time.
 Get started here.

 FAQ